gabrielblain/PowerSDI/README.md

 start.date: Date at each the calculation must start (“YYYY-MM-DD"). end.date: Date at each the calculation must end (“YYYY-MM-DD").
 PEMethod: A character variable ("HS" or "PM") defining the potential evapotranspiration method.
 Default is "HS".
-Distr: A character variable ("GEV" or "GLO") defining which distribution is used to calculate the SPEI.
+distr: A character variable ("GEV" or "GLO") defining which distribution is used to calculate the SPEI.
 Default is "GEV".
 parms: Parameters required for calculating the SPI and SPEI.
 It is provided by the ScientSDI function (DistPar).
 TS: Time scale on the "quart.month" basis (integer values between 1 and 96).
 ## Value